Extracting Metadata from Scanned Municipal Records Using OpenCV

 closed = cv2.morphologyEx(adaptive_thresh, cv2.MORPH_CLOSE, kernel, iterations=2)

-# Invert to ensure text/lines are white on black for contour detection
+# (6) Invert so text/lines are white on black — the polarity cv2.findContours expects.

 inverted = cv2.bitwise_not(closed)